codedownio/sandwich/sandwich-site/docs/formatters/tui.md

 Most of the hotkeys are documented at the top of the UI and should be self-explanatory.
 The UI shows the state of the entire test tree, with each entry color-coded by its status (not started, pending, running, failed, or succeeded).
 You can use the arrow keys to scroll up and down through the focused nodes.

 Each node of the test tree can be **opened/closed** by pressing enter or tab.
 Opening a node shows details about what happened when it was executed.
 In the picture below, the "adding one" node is opened, allowing the test failure to be examined.

+Once a node is open, its contents can be **scrolled** up and down by pressing `Control-v`/`Meta-v`.
+This allows you to page through failure results and logs.

 Each node can also be **folded/unfolded** by pressing the left and right arrows.
 This is like folding a tree in your file manager; if a node is folded then its children will be hidden.